PRTG Manual: Remote Probe Quick Setup

 When you are done, click Save to save your settings.
 If you click Cancel, all changes to the core and probe settings will be discarded.

 If you change this setting, PRTG needs to restart the core server to apply your changes.
-After clicking the Save button, a dialog box appears which asks you to confirm the required core server restart.
+After clicking the Save button, a dialog box appears that asks you to confirm the required core server restart.
 Click OK to trigger the restart and follow the instructions on the screen.
 During the restart all the users of the PRTG web interface, of the Enterprise Console, or of PRTG Apps for Mobile Network Monitoring will be disconnected and reconnected.

 For further information about the core probe connection settings, see also the System Administration—Core & Probes section.